 Admire the Historic Homes

-For even more history and local charm, don’t miss the Museum of History’s annual holiday home tour, which showcases downtown’s finest Victorian homes, all professionally decked for the season.
+For even more history and local charm, don’t miss the Museum of History’s annual Holiday Home Tour, which showcases downtown’s finest Victorian homes, all professionally decked out for the season.
+It’s a great way to see the beautiful homes, and get in the spirit of the season.

 Patronize the Local Businesses

-Downtown Fernandina is the perfect place to spend a few hours shopping at local boutiques for the perfect date night outfit, charming antiques, and nautical-inspired home decor, among other goods.
+Downtown Fernandina is the perfect place to spend a few hours shopping at local boutiques for the perfect date night outfit, charming antiques, or nautical-inspired home decor.

 Enjoy the Local Farmer’s Market

 We love to stop by the Saturday morning Fernandina Beach Market Place to stock up on snacks and treats before heading to the beach.
-These local goods also make great take-home gifts and souvenirs!
+Farmers, growers, and entrepreneurial individuals sell locally grown and produced goods to those living in, and visiting, Amelia Island.
+The farmers’ market is open EVERY Saturday from 9 a.m. to 1:00 p.m., year round, rain or shine.

 Holidays and Festivals